silvercart/silvercart/docs/en/01_Techbase/02_Discover/02_Getting_and_setting_up_SilverCart.md

 Take me to the download page!
 ### Get SilverCart project modules
-#### Module "CustomHtmlForm"

-A shop application is a lot about forms.
-In order to handle forms more comfortable we wrote a module for this task, which is mandatory for SilverCart to work.

-Take me to the download page!
 #### Module "SilverCart Prepayment"

 This is the most basic payment module for SilverCart.
 You should always install this one if you just want to test SilverCart or don't know what payment options you're going to offer.